dantleech/blog/content/posts/2026/01-30-space.md

 This _is_ a good way to get started. **Right!?** You have a command, put it in the `Command` directory.
 You have a Doctrine Entity, put it in the `Entity` folder.
 Easy!

-The problem with this approach is that it's not a good way once you have more than a trivial number of concepts.
+The problem with this approach is that

+- It's not a good way once you have more than a trivial number of concepts...
+- ...projects **always** evolve to have more than a trivial number of concepts[^always]...
+- ...the structural architecture of the project does not evolve...
+- ...because it's following best practices dummy!

+In this post I want to explain how a legacy codebase might evolve over time and suggest a fundamental, time-tested and well known way to facilitate scaling.

 {{< image "/images/2026-01-31/engine.png" Resize "700x" "Car engine organised by categories of things" >}}